gaboesquivel/about-lift/readme.md

 Will vote for the most Pura Vida block producers.

+## The Pura Vida Treasury

+The Pura Vida Treasury will be managed by the elected custodians.

 ## No BP Candidacy

 The Pura Vida DAC focuses on Dapps, Open Source tools, education and conservation; Not the blockchain layer, no BP candidacy.